 Assessment for migration purposes

 The Overseas Qualification Unit does not assess overseas qualifications for migration purposes.
-For assistance with qualification/skills assessments for migration purposes, visit the Department of Immigration and Border Protection website.
+For assistance with qualification/skills assessments for migration purposes, contact the Department of Home Affairs.

 Assessment of non-Queensland school qualifications

 The Queensland Curriculum and Assessment Authority provides recognition services for non-Queensland school qualifications.
-For more information on equivalency of school qualifications, visit the Queensland Curriculum and Assessment Authority website or phone (07) 3864 0299.
+For more information on equivalency of school qualifications, contact the Queensland Curriculum and Assessment Authority on (07) 3864 0299.

 Applying for an assessment